AtlasGao/GWAS_DTL/README.md

 # Overview

-This is the software script for implementing the ROI method published in XXX, as well as reproducing the results described in the manuscript.
+This is the software script for implementing the DTL method published in XXX, as well as reproducing the results described in the manuscript.
 This software contains four major components:

-- The data preprocessing interface for TCGA dataset.
+- The data preprocessing interface for the synthetic datasets.
-- The performance of time to event prediction from four different models: CPH, CPH\_ROI, CPH\_DL, and CPH\_DL\_ROI.
+- The performance of GWAS prediction for Lung and Prostate Cancer.
-- The evaluation of performance of four modes using a CVD dataset collected by the national health heart study.
 - Use a synthetic dataset to study the performance of four different models.

 # Software Structure

 The examples folder contains the scripts for reproducing the result in Fig 1.

-The data folder contains the script file to ensemble dataset from TCGA cohort.
+The data folder contains the file to download the synthetic datasets from Figshare.

 The model folder contains the files for deep Cox neural network (CPH\_DL), Cox regression with ROI (CPH\_ROI), and Cox regression with deep learning and ROI (CPH\_DL\_ROI).